hortinstein/testing_mock_event_emitters/README.md

 # testing_mock_event_emitters
-this is to accompany a blog post on testing mocked event emitters
+this is to accompany a blog post on testing mocked event emitters, specically  [node_pcap](https://github.com/mranney/node_pcap)

 To install: